EpicCash/epic-payment-processor/README.md

 ./epic-wallet -t ~/.epic/main -p <pwd> txs

-Result contains slateID, Confirmed? true, and amount to match with Invoice Amount Due (mismatch is partial payment and merchant contacts customer for balance)
+Result contains slateID, Type=Received, Confirmed=True, and amount to match with Invoice Amount Due (mismatch is partial payment and merchant contacts customer for balance)

 Use slateID to make API call: